bdolmo/CLACS/README.md

 This can be achieved by executing the script `alignReads.pl`.
 This script makes use of an standard pipeline for mapping short reads based on BWA-MEM to generate aligned files (BAM), sorting and index creation through SAMtools and removal of PCR duplicates with Picard.

 ```
-perl alignReads.pl -i <fastq_input_dir> -o <output_dir> -t <CPUs> -r  <reference_fasta>
+perl alignReads.pl -i <fastq_input_dir> -o <output_dir> -g <reference_fasta> -r <hg19/hg38> -t <CPUs>
 ```

 Where:
 ```
 -i,--input      STRING  Input directory with gzipped FASTQ files (fq.gz or fastq.gz)
 -o,--outdir     STRING  Output directory where all BAM files will be generated
 -g,--genome     STRING  Reference genome in FASTA format
+-r,--reference  STRING  Genome version.
+Choose between [hg19, hg38] (default = hg19)
+-m,--mode       STRING  Alignment mode.
+Choose between [dna, rna] (default = dna)
 -t,--threads    INTEGER Number of CPUs to be used at mapping (default = 4)
 ```

-BWA requires a genome index file located at the same directory as the reference genome.
-When executing alignReads.pl, if BWA index is absent, a prompt message will appear asking the user for its creation:
+BWA/STAR require a genome index file located at the same directory as the reference genome.
+When executing alignReads.pl, if BWA index is absent, a prompt message will appear asking the user for its creation (here shown for BWA)
 ```
 Press ‘y’ to create a BWA index or press ‘n’ to cancel the operation
 ```